Renewing Hand Serum

 Overview

-This lightweight serum (60ml) is specially crafted to reduce and prevent the signs of aging in your hands.
-With powerful ingredients like Vitamin C, Hyaluronic Acid, Niacinamide, and Gallic Acid, it works to even skin tone, improve elasticity and texture, and diminish the appearance of brown spots and fine lines.
+This lightweight serum is specially formulated to reduce and prevent the signs of aging in your hands.
+Active ingredients like Vitamin C, Hyaluronic Acid, Niacinamide, and Gallic Acid work to visibly even skin tone, improve elasticity and texture, and reduce the appearance of brown spots and fine lines.

 Vitamin C brightens and fades hyperpigmentation, while Hyaluronic Acid deeply hydrates and plumps the skin.
 Niacinamide refines the appearance of pores and enhances brightness, and Gallic Acid helps visibly reduce brown spots.
 Bukochiol Extract, a natural retinol alternative, works to improve skin tone and texture for smoother, more youthful-looking hands.